brandongregory/dndhelp/src/5e-build-guides/blaster-caster-builds.md

 ### Wizard

 Wizards lack the metamagic feature that Sorcerers have, but they have a few good things going for them as Blasters.
 They’re tied with Sorcerers for having the most blasting spell options (26 out of 32), and can still do a lot of solid damage with their blasting spells.
 Unlike Sorcerers, Wizards have a lot more spell options and can fit into roles besides Blaster.
 Wizards prepare their spells, meaning they can learn a very high number of spells and switch them out upon long rest, allowing them to be a Blaster, but slip into other roles as well based on what’s needed.
 As a Wizard, you won’t have the useful metamagic features that make Sorcerers great Blasters, but there’s a lot more room for versatility.
+Note that the School of Evocation subclass does offer some great features to a dedicated Blaster.

 Spell Options: 5